azaj01/OpenCUA/README.md

 <div style="max-width:900px;margin:0 auto;">

 ## 📢 Updates
+- 2025-09-04: We released the code base of [AgentNetTool](https://github.com/xlang-ai/AgentNetTool/tree/main).
+Welcome to use!
 - 2025-08-13: We released our [paper](https://arxiv.org/abs/2508.09123) and [project page](https://opencua.xlang.ai/).
 Check it out!

 # Introduction